 Do all Atlantic salmon migrate to sea?

-	No. Although most Atlantic salmon spend part of their lives at sea there are some which are non-migratory.
-In several lakes in eastern North America there is a form known as a land-locked salmon, Salmo salar sebago (Girard), though their access to sea is not barred.
-The fish is popularly called Ouananiche (Lake St. John) or Sebago salmon (Nova Scotia, Quebec, New Brunswick, Newfoundland and the New England States).
+No. Although most Atlantic salmon spend part of their lives at sea there are some who are non-migratory.
+In several lakes in eastern North America, there is a form known as a land-locked salmon, Salmo salar sebago (Girard), though their access to the sea is not barred.
+The fish is popularly called Ouananiche (Lake St. John) or Sebago salmon (Nova Scotia, Quebec, New Brunswick, Newfoundland, and the New England States).
 In Lake Vänern in Sweden there is a non-migratory form of Atlantic salmon called “blanklax”.
 Land-locked Atlantic salmon also occur in Lake Ladoga in Russia and in Norway in Lake Byglandsfjord.
 There are also land-locked Atlantic salmon in South Island, New Zealand.

 What is a grilse?

 A grilse is an Atlantic salmon which has spent only one winter at sea before returning to the river.
 Salmon grilse is often indistinguishable from multi sea winter (MSW) salmon except by scale reading.
 They are smaller on average (2-3lb in May, 5-7lb in July) but when they enter rivers in September often attain 8-10lb and in October 12-15lb.

 How big can a salmon grow?